Share Live Scripts and Functions

 For more information, see Save Live Scripts as Plain Code.

 Consider hiding the code in the live script before sharing it as an interactive or static document.
-When the code is hidden, the Live Editor only displays labeled controls, output, and formatted text.
+When the code is hidden, the Live Editor displays only formatted text, labeled controls, Live Editor tasks, and output.
+If a Live Editor task is configured to only show code and no controls, then the task does not display when you hide code.